jnstockley/AddressBookUI/README.md

 # AddressBookUI

+## New Backend Support
+I have finally gotten around to updating the program to work with the new backend.
+Some features have been removed.
+I will try to add them back , but with my limited angular knowledge it might take awhile.
+Also there are some errors where it returns null for some people.
+If that happens please refresh the page.
+I will try to with that at some point.

 Verison 2.0 has been released!

 This is the biggest update since I have release the first address book!